Proof infrastructure, shaped by real operating pressure

 Rather than bolting AI onto messy operations, USMI starts with workflow context, readiness, visibility, and evidence so the business can reduce manual work without surrendering control.

-Today the work centers on Proofhouse: workflow evidence and control for AI-assisted operations.
+Today the work centers on Proofhouse: the proof layer for AI-assisted operations.
+The focus is regulated operations - claims, lending, insurance, healthcare, and other document-heavy domains - where AI-assisted work has to be provable.
 It starts with one workflow slice - one owner, one normal path, and one exception path - then layers in workflow context, readiness, evidence, incidents, and governance controls.

 Forge, the failure-learning layer, is now being released through an open-core model.
-Governance remains in early implementation as the control and evidence kernel matures.
+Governance remains in early implementation as the control and evidence kernel matures, and Operational Learning is an early, by-design path that turns approved workflow activity into private evaluation and improvement assets under rights and use-approval - together rounding out a six-layer architecture around one durable operating record.
 The goal is not to replace workflow owners or compliance programs.
 It is to make AI-assisted operations more grounded, more reviewable, and easier to prove when the workflow matters.

 LinkedIn